St. Mark's Church, Belgrade: Interior

 The church has three altars.
 The altar table is also in marble with smaller mosaics on the front side.
-To the right of the altar is a smaller altar dedicated to the Holy Despot Stefan Lazarević (d.
-1427), and the altar on the north side is dedicated to the feast day of the Transfiguration of the Lord.
+To the right of the altar is a smaller altar dedicated to the Holy Despot Stefan Lazarević, and the altar on the north side is dedicated to the Transfiguration of the Lord.

 As one enters the church on the right side along the south wall of the church is the marble tomb of Emperor Stefan Dušan (r.
 1331–55), designed by Dragomir Tadić.
 The emperor was originally buried in his endowment, the Monastery of the Holy Archangels near Prizren.
 The monastery laid in ruins for centuries.
 During the survey of the locality in 1927, historian Radoslav Grujić discovered emperor's relics.
 He transported them to Skopje, and then handed them over to the Building of the Patriarchate in Belgrade.
-The relics rested there until 19 May 1968, when they were relocated to the St.Mark's Church.
+The relics rested there until 19 May 1968, when they were relocated to the St. Mark's Church.
 On the opposite, north side the tomb of Serbian Patriarch German (d.
 1991) has been built in the same style and of the same material.
-There are mosaics above the emperor's and patriarch's tombs, done by Đuro Radlević: "Crowning of emperor Dušan", and "Eye of Providence", respectively.
+There are mosaics above the emperor's and patriarch's tombs, done by Đuro Radlević: "Crowning of Emperor Dušan", and "Eye of Providence", respectively.

 Inside is also a 100 kg heavy beehive in the form of the scale model of the church.
 In the middle of the church underneath the central cupola is apolielei, a wheel chandelier, done in copper according to the design of Dragomir Tadić in 1969, and executed by academic sculptor Dragutin Petrović.

 Below the narthex of the church is the crypt which was adapted during 2007.
 It is installed new ground marble, climatization, and ventilation, sound system, and graves were readopted.
 In it are several tombs transferred from the original church: Metropolitan Teodosije (1815–1892), Bishop Viktor of Niš (1797–1888), Bishop Gavrilo (Popović, 1811-1871) of Šabac, and Bishop Mojsije of Timok (1835–1896).
 Also interred here are King Alexander Obrenović and Queen Draga (†1903), Ana Jovana Obrenović (†1880), Princes Milan M. Obrenović (1819–1839) and Sergije M. Obrenović († 1878), and the grave of the patron endower of the old church, Lazar Panča.